In general, all applications can run in a non-global zone. However, the following types of applications might not be suitable for this environment:

 Applications that use privileged operations that affect the system as a whole.
 Examples include operations that set the global system clock or lock down physical memory.

 The few applications dependent upon certain devices that do not exist in a non-global zone, such as /dev/kmem.

-In a shared-IP zone, applications dependent upon devices in /dev/ip.
+In a shared-IP zone, applications that are dependent upon devices in /dev/ip.